-- Analyze and clarify how all budgeted funds are allocated and expended at the department and school levels - Examine and evaluate contracted services provided to the district and continuously improve effectiveness - Identify and execute capital projects (short term/long term, prioritized, and categorized on the basis of need)
+- Analyze and clarify how all budgeted funds are allocated and expended at the department and school levels. - Examine and evaluate contracted services provided to the district and continuously improve effectiveness. - Identify and execute capital projects (short term/long term, prioritized, and categorized on the basis of need.) - The transfer of moneys from account lines on the district level will decrease by 20% from the previous school year.